 This report presents an architecture and experimental results that demonstrate that cyber-foraging using tactical cloudlets increases the survivability of mobile systems.

 Cyber-foraging is a technique for dynamically augmenting the computing power of resource-limited mobile devices by opportunistically exploiting nearby fixed computing infrastructure.
 Cloudlet-based cyber-foraging relies on discoverable, generic, forward-deployed servers located in single-hop proximity of mobile devices.
-In particular, we define tactical cloudlets as the infrastructure to support computation offload and data staging at the tactical edge.
-However, the characteristics of tactical environments, such as dynamic context, limited computing resources, disconnected-intermittent-limited (DIL) network connectivity, and high levels of stress pose a challenge for the continued operations of mobile systems that leverage cloudlets in tactical environments.
-This paper presents an architecture and experimental results that demonstrate that cyber-foraging using tactical cloudlets increases the survivability of mobile systems, defined as the capability of a system to be able to continue functioning in spite of adversity.
-This paper was initially published as part of the MILCOM 2015 - 2015 IEEE Military Communications Conference.
+We define tactical cloudlets as the infrastructure to support computation offload and data staging at the tactical edge.
+However, the characteristics of tactical environments—such as dynamic context, limited computing resources, disconnected-intermittent-limited (DIL) network connectivity, and high levels of stress—pose a challenge for the continued operations of mobile systems that leverage cloudlets in tactical environments.
+We also define survivability of mobile systems as the capability of a system to continue functioning in spite of adversity.
+This report presents an architecture and experimental results that demonstrate that cyber-foraging using tactical cloudlets increases the survivability of mobile systems.